-Description: This course will cover policies and procedures of the AMT program, shop procedures, safety, use of technical reference manuals, identification and use of hand tools, hazardous material training, employees'

-Right-to-Know laws, job opportunities in automotive and related areas, preventative maintenance and service procedures, identification and use of fasteners, and safety check inspection procedures.
-Besides the noted competencies taught in Engines I (AMT 30B), additional competencies of automotive computer literacy/electronic information systems, such as repair data, estimating, invoicing/technical writing, and vehicle computer reprogramming will be added.
+Description: This course will cover policies and procedures of the AMT program, shop procedures, safety, use of technical reference manuals, identification and use of hand tools, hazardous material training, employees' Right-to-Know laws, job opportunities in automotive and related areas, preventative maintenance and service procedures, identification and use of fasteners, and safety check inspection procedures.
+Besides the noted competencies taught in Engines (AMT 30), additional competencies of automotive computer literacy/electronic information systems, such as repair data, estimating, invoicing/technical writing, and vehicle computer reprogramming will be added.
+F

-AMT 30B - Engines I
+AMT 30 - Engines

-Class hours: 3 lecture and 6 lab Prereq: Qualified for ENG 21 and MATH 50.
+Class hours: 3 lecture and 9 lab Prereq: Qualified for ENG 21 and MATH 50.
+"C" or higher in AMT 20.
+Comments: Credit by exam is not an available option.